nextflow-io/nextflow/docs/config.rst

         enabled = true
     }

-Read :ref:`charliecloud-page` page to learn more how use Charliecloud containers with Nextflow.
+Read :ref:`container-charliecloud` page to learn more about how to use Charliecloud containers with Nextflow.

 .. _config-cloud: